9 minutes read ·

 Conclusion

 First Utah Bank is a Utah community bank with roots going back to 1978, when it was founded as Cottonwood Security Bank.
 It later became First Utah Bank in 1991.
-Over time, the bank expanded from a single office into a 7-branch network across Salt Lake and Utah counties, with locations including Salt Lake City, Midvale, Sandy, West Valley City, Riverton, and Lehi.
+Over time, the bank expanded from a single office into a 7-branch network across Salt Lake and Utah counties, with locations including Millcreek, Salt Lake City, Midvale, Sandy, West Valley City, Riverton, and Lehi.
 That history reflects a steady Wasatch Front expansion built around local growth rather than a large regional footprint.

 Today, First Utah Bank offers a broad mix of personal and business banking products.
 On the personal side, its lineup includes checking accounts, savings accounts, certificates of deposit (CDs), personal loans, auto loans, a professional line of credit, and home lending.
 On the business side, it offers business checking, business savings, business debit cards, business credit cards, treasury management, merchant services, and business loans.
-Taken together, First Utah Bank stands out as a full-service local bank with a strong business banking presence and a community-bank focus.
+Taken together, First Utah Bank stands out as a full-service local bank with a meaningful business banking presence and a clear community-bank focus.

 Disclaimer: